-- (2) All unused, used and spoiled ballot papers, together with the voter list are to be put into the ballot box which must then be sealed with the official numbered security seals. - (3) All other packets and parcels under subsection (1), except the unopened tendered ballot papers, record book, and the protocol of results (including any cancelled and the final protocol of results), together with the ballot box must then be made up into one parcel and the name and number of the polling station and date of the election noted on the package, which must then be delivered to a collection point as designated by the Supervisor, accompanied by at least the presiding officer. - (4) The original of the final protocol of results must be enclosed in a tamper evident envelope together with the record book of the polling station and any unopened tendered ballot papers and the envelope, expeditiously and securely delivered by the presiding officer and a designated election official to the collection point as designated by the Supervisor. - (5) A police officer may accompany the transfer of any election material at the request of the presiding officer. - (6) Polling agents and observers may follow the transportation of election materials. - (7) The Supervisor must take all necessary measures to timely and precisely record the transmission of all election materials, to collect all election materials, and to store them in a secure place.
+(2) All unused, used and spoiled ballot papers are to be put into the ballot box which must then be sealed with the official numbered security seals.

+(3) All other packets and parcels under subsection (1), except the unopened tendered ballot papers, record book, marked voter list and the protocol of results (including any cancelled and the final protocol of results), together with the ballot box must then be made up into one parcel and the name and number of the polling station and date of the election noted on the package, which must then be delivered to a collection point as designated by the Supervisor, accompanied by at least the presiding officer.

+(4) The original of the final protocol of results, the record book of the polling station, any unopened tendered ballot papers and the marked voter list must be enclosed in a tamper evident envelope.

+(4A) The tamper evident envelope must be expeditiously and securely delivered by the presiding officer to the collection point as designated by the Supervisor.

+(5) A police officer may accompany the transfer of any election material at the request of the presiding officer.

+(6) Polling agents and observers may follow the transportation of election materials.

+(7) The Supervisor must take all necessary measures to timely and precisely record the transmission of all election materials, to collect all election materials, and to store them in a secure place.